mrpinghe/bot-sdk-node/README.md

 This is a chat bot for [Wire™](https://wire.com) chat app, developed in Node.JS on top of [Wire Bot Node SDK](https://github.com/wireapp/bot-sdk-node)

+## Main Feature
-This has some proof of concept implementation for Gitlab push hooks, i.e. send you a chat message when somebody pushed to your repo
+- Use as gitlab push webhooks, i.e. send you a chat message when somebody pushed to your repo

+## BYO Bot
 This contains the SDK files as well, and please refer to the [Wire Bot Node SDK](https://github.com/wireapp/bot-sdk-node) page for installation as well as cert generation instructions.

 Add a doraemon/configs/config.js file (.gitignored in this repo) that looks like this